 - Content must be free of plagiarism.
 Use Copyscape or Duplichecker to check for plagiarism free.

 - Even if you beat plagiarism, your topic or H1 must not be exactly the same as with another website.
 Mix words naturally.

-- Subheadings must not be exactly the same or in the same order with another content.
-Rearrange the order or create a new order or subheadings such that is unique to only you.
+- Subheadings must not be exactly the same or in the same order as other content.
+Rearrange the order or create a new order or subheadings that are unique to only you.

 - Avoid Stock images because they are NOT unique.
 Create your own unique design.
-Creative simple design has never been easier with Canva.
+The creative simple design has never been easier with Canva.

-- Choose a niche you know so well that you can write with your eyes closed and not needing to research other website for ideas.
+- Choose a niche you know so well that you can write with your eyes closed and not need to research other websites for ideas.
 Writing off your head is the best way to stay unique.

-If you want your website approved by Google AdSense team fast, you must have a meaningful ‘About us’ page.
+If you want Google AdSense approval for your website fast, one other trick is that you must have a meaningful ‘About us‘ page.

 What Information should be in your About Us Page?